hasukmistry/wp-dev/README.md

-# Wp Dev
+# Wp Dev: Empower Your WordPress Development

-A simple yet powerful WordPress plugin that enhances the developer's capability.
+Wp Dev is a versatile WordPress plugin designed to streamline and enhance the capabilities of developers.
+By leveraging the DependencyInjection Component, it offers a standardized and centralized approach to object construction within WordPress.
+Inspired by Symfony's DependencyInjection Component, this plugin equips developers with powerful tools to optimize their workflow.

-This plugin introduces following features:
+Features:

 - The DependencyInjection Component For WordPress

-    - It allows you to standardize and centralize the way objects are constructed in WordPress.
+    - Standardize and centralize object construction.

-    - It is heavily inspired by [The DependencyInjection Component](https://symfony.com/doc/current/components/dependency_injection.html) from **Symfony**.
+    - Inspired by [The DependencyInjection Component](https://symfony.com/doc/current/components/dependency_injection.html) from **Symfony**.

 ## Table of content
 - [Building WordPress Plugin Archive](#building-wordpress-plugin-archive)